 After the tour, the visitors will meet with the camp director to determine compliance with each standard that applies to the camp.

 Written documentation required by the standards may be evaluated prior to the on-site visit or may be observed by the visitors at this time.

 The visitors will score the standards based on compliance as observed at the time of the visit.

-When your visit is complete, the visitors will mail the score form directly to the ACA national office for electronic scoring.
+When the visit is complete, the visitors will mail the score form directly to the ACA national office for scoring.

 Camps visited in the summer will be notified of the results of the visit no later than November 10.
 Camps visited at other times of the year will be notified between six and eight weeks following the receipt of the score form at the national office.